Frequently Asked Questions

 No. We do not charge VAT for our services

-Who is eligible for the work permits you process?
+Who is eligible for the CoS you process?

 For group applications, in many cases a group will include individuals that are not themselves considered to be creative individuals (e.g. sounds and video engineers, road managers, photographers, press officers, even personal trainers, medics, hair stylists and beauticians etc) but providing they are a necessary part of the travelling party and can demonstrate their experience in their field and their connection with the group we can issue CoS for them (provided they are included in the group application).
 This also relates to actors and dancers that may be involved in a music act's video production for example.